An Ocean of Minutes

 An Ocean of Minutes is a 2018 Canadian novel by Thea Lim.

-Set in an alternate version of 1981 when the world was overtaken by a viral flu pandemic and time travel was made possible shortly thereafter, the novel follows a young American couple, Polly and Frank, who are forced to separate when one is infected with the flu and the other travels into the future.
+Set in an alternate timeline of 1981 where the world has been overtaken by a viral flu pandemic and time travel was made possible shortly thereafter, the novel follows a young American couple, Polly and Frank, who are forced to separate when one is infected with the flu and the other travels into the future.

 The novel was nominated for the 2018 Giller Prize.

 Summary

 In 1981, Polly Nader and her boyfriend Frank Marino were on vacation when a devastating flu pandemic was grinding the world to a halt.
 Shortly after, it was revealed that time travel was possible.
 Initially created in an attempt to stop the pandemic, the time travel falls short of reaching patient zero by a matter of months.
 The system becomes managed by TimeRaiser, a company which sends people from 1981 into the future but severely limits people's ability to travel to the past.
 When Polly learns that Frank is sick and they cannot afford medication, she decides to apply for a visa to work for TimeRaiser so that he can have insurance and access to medication.
 They plan to meet in 1993, but when Polly wakes up, she discovers she has been rerouted to 1998.

 In 1998, Polly discovered that shortly after she travelled into the future, scientists sent vaccines to cure the flu to 1981.
 This resulted in the flu morphing into something more viral and deadly.
 In the ensuing pandemic, the states split with the Northern ones enforcing a strict quarantine on the South.
 After the government fell, the country decided to permanently separate, with the Northern ones retaining the name the United States of America while the Southern ones reformed into America.
-Polly is now a Journeyman, i.e., a conditional citizen of America sent from the past to the future and is trapped in Galveston.
+Polly is now a Journeyman, or a conditional citizen of America sent from the past to the future, and is trapped in Galveston.

 Polly works as a furniture restorer under the instruction of the alcoholic Henry Baird, who is struggling since he was left with a similar choice as Polly but instead chose to let his long-term boyfriend die.
 During their time together, Polly tries to befriend him for information, eventually agreeing to steal a package containing his boyfriend's high school yearbook, valuable to TimeRaiser because his boyfriend went to school with Elvis Presley, in exchange for Baird going to Polly's meet up point with Frank.
 The meet-up is unsuccessful, and Baird eventually sets Polly up to take the fall for the theft on her own.
 Her visa status is then downgraded, adding more time to her bond.